driskell/log-courier/docs/Configuration.md

 Default: tcp:127.0.0.1:1234
 RPM/DEB Package Default: unix:/var/run/log-courier/admin.socket*

-The address the REST interface should listen on in the format `transport:address`.
+The address the REST interface should listen on must be in the format `transport:address`.

 Allowed transports are "tcp", "tcp4", "tcp6" (Windows and *nix) and "unix"